 Chunks of potatoes and hard-boiled eggs are tossed with a creamy deviled egg filling to create the best potato salad around!
 This recipe is perfect for picnics, barbecues, and potlucks.

-This recipe uses simple and classic ingredients.
+This easy recipe uses simple and classic ingredients.
 Here's what you'll need:

 Place 10 eggs in a large pot and fill with cold water so the eggs are covered by at least an inch of water.
 Add in a teaspoon of vinegar and a pinch of salt.